How to buy the best home cinema system

 Blu-ray players not only let you watch movies in stunning high definition through a HD TV, they can also deliver high-quality digital surround sound when connected to a home-cinema system.

-If you don't already have a Blu-ray player, consider buying one of our Best Buy Blu-ray players or a home cinema system that includes a player.
+If you don't already have a Blu-ray player, consider buying one of our Best Buy Blu-ray players or a home cinema system that includes one.

 You can also hook up your games console to a home-cinema system for the ultimate gaming experience.
-Consoles such as the Microsoft Xbox and Sony PlayStation support Dolby digital surround sound, and many games have full surround-sound tracks to accompany the on-screen action.
+Consoles like the Microsoft Xbox One and Sony PlayStation 4 support Dolby digital surround sound, and many games have full surround-sound tracks to accompany the on-screen action.